sitespeedio/sitespeed.io/docs/_posts/2018-05-10-browsertime-3.0.md

 * In some cases we leaked Bluebird promises, they are now native promises.
 * Running the engine took a promise that eventually became the scripts.
 Now you need to run with the scripts directly (no promises) to simplify the flow.

-And by the way: the master branch of sitespeed.io is using 3.0 and we plan to release the next major of in a month or so.
+And by the way: the main branch of sitespeed.io is using 3.0 and we plan to release the next major of in a month or so.